 - Is effective indefinitely unless it is surrendered, suspended or revoked

 - Can be used anywhere in England and Wales

 Persons aged 18 or over who:

 - Have not forfeited a Personal Licence in the previous five years

 - Does not have any relevant criminal convictions as specified in Schedule 4 of the Licensing Act

 - Holds an accredited licensing qualification (details of which can be found below) or are a prescribed person*

 - Personal Licences can be suspended for up to 6 months or revoked

 How much does a licence cost?

-Under the Licensing Act 2003, all holders of a personal licence must have an accredited qualification.
+- You must hold a qualification known as the Award for Personal Licence Holders (APLH) from an accredited organisation.
 This can be obtained through a number of accredited organisations, a list of which can be found on the following link Accredited qualification providers